 Funds must be spent “for any purpose consistent with providing in-person instruction, including Covid-19 testing, cleaning, personal protective equipment, facility needs, staffing costs, and social and mental health supports provided in conjunction with in-person instruction.”

-Are districts required to negotiate or come to an agreement with their teachers unions before opening?
+Are districts required to negotiate or come to an agreement with their teachers unions before offering in-person instruction?

-The legislation also sets aside $4.6 billion proposed by Gov. Newsom in his January budget for districts to implement programs that address the harm caused by Covid-19 to students academic progress and their emotional and mental health.
+Yes.
+AB 86 sets aside $4.6 billion proposed by Newsom in his January budget for districts to implement programs that address the harm caused by Covid-19 to students’ academic progress and their emotional and mental health.
 School districts must adopt a plan by June 1 on how they plan to use their funds by completing a state template that requires that they list, by category, how they plan to spend the money.

 How will funding levels be determined?